AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/automated-chat/audience-criteria.md

 ---
 # Audience Criteria {#audience-criteria}

-Similar to Marketo Smart Lists, Audience Criteria attributes allow you to define your target audience.
+Similar to Marketo Engage Smart Lists, Audience Criteria attributes allow you to define your target audience.
 You can target known or unknown people using inferred, person, or company attributes (or a combination thereof).

 ## Priority {#priority}